Sybit-Education/Diveni/README.md

 Create a meeting:

 1. Click on the left "GO" button to create a new meeting.
-2. You will be send to the Prepare session page where you can customize the upcoming voting session for your team.
+2. You will be sent to the Prepare session page where you can customize the upcoming voting session for your team.
     - 1. In the first row you can decide which poker card set will be used for the upcoming voting session.
     You can chose between 3 sets, Fibonacci, T-shirt sizes and Hours.
 You can also select individually the values of each card set.
     - 2. In the second row, you can specify a timer for the voting session.
 The timer will automaticly be initialized when you start the voting session.
 The value of the timer can be changed by clicking on the two buttons on the left and right.